Wolf of Wall Street Sales Training & Lessons

 The takeaway?
 Continue to remind your teams of the pitfalls of emphasizing only the features of your products and services.
 But frankly, most people don’t care.
 Effective sales is about framing things around your customer’s needs and issues.
 You must clearly define the business issue or problem to solve before you can convince someone to buy.

 Hollywood is often chastised for painting an exaggerated view of business.
 While this perception may be true, sometimes movies can be as insightful as the most respected Ivy League professor.
-In our client training sessions, we regularly use short movie and television excerpts to bring a key learning points.
+In our client sales training sessions, we regularly use short movie and television excerpts to bring a key learning points.

 This approach, however, doesn’t need to be reserved for formal training.
 In your next Monday Morning Meeting or sales manager review session, think about creative ways to use movie or TV clips to communicate some of the messages you’d like to share with your leaders and teams.
 Once you start looking, you’ll be surprised by all the different and fun examples of selling (good and bad!) you can find in today’s popular media.